astral-sh/ruff/crates/red_knot_test/README.md

 The `# revealed:` assertion must always match a revealed-type diagnostic, and will also match the undefined-reveal diagnostic, if present, so it's safe to use `reveal_type` in tests either with or without importing it.
-(Style preference is to usually not import it in tests, unless specifically testing something about the behavior of importing it.)
+(Style preference is to not import it in tests, unless specifically testing something about the behavior of importing it.)

+\[^extensions\]: `typing-extensions` is a third-party module, but typeshed, and thus type checkers also, treat it as part of the standard library.

 #### error